 Top 10 Vegetables Highest in Magnesium

 Magnesium is an essential mineral required by the body for muscle and nerve function, maintaining heart rhythm, building strong bones, and energy production.
-The secretion and action of insulin also require magnesium.
+(1,2,3)

-Vegetables are an extremely nutrient dense food group and it is therefore no surprise that some vegetables are a good source of magnesium.
+Vegetables are an extremely nutrient dense food group and it is no surprise that vegetables are a good source of magnesium.

-See the top 10 vegetables high in magnesium below, and for more, see the extended list of less common vegetables rich in magnesium.
+See the top 10 vegetables high in magnesium below, and for more, see the extended list of less common vegetables rich in magnesium, list of high magnesium fruits, and the article on the top 10 high magnesium foods.

 List of Vegetables High in Magnesium